BrownCAB/Weather_Dashboard/README.md

 I am going solve the allow users to access weather data and functionality by making requests with specific parameters to a URL.

-I learned the fundamentals of Sever-side api
+I learned the fundamentals of Sever-side api like Fetching data from an Api, implementing parameters in the API url and the use of document.location to replace URL.

 ## Installation
 1. Create HTML, CSS, and Javascript files.